ryan258/ai_story_marketing/masterplan.md

 3. ✅ Markdown rendering implementation
 4. ✅ PDF generation and download functionality
 5. ✅ Multiple AI model integration
+6. ✅ Story improvement feature implementation  # New completed phase
-6. ✅ Testing and initial deployment
+7. ✅ Testing and initial deployment
-7. 🔜 Enhanced error handling and logging
+8. 🔜 Enhanced error handling and logging
-8. 🔜 User account implementation
+9. 🔜 User account implementation
-9. 🔜 API development
+10. 🔜 API development
-10. 🔜 Performance optimization and advanced AI fine-tuning
+11. 🔜 Performance optimization and advanced AI fine-tuning
-11. 🔜 Mobile development and platform integrations
+12. 🔜 Mobile development and platform integrations

 ## 8. Next Immediate Steps 👣

 1. Implement comprehensive error handling and logging system
 2. Begin user account functionality development
 3. Start API development for third-party integrations
-4. Explore AI model fine-tuning options for improved story generation
+4. Explore AI model fine-tuning options for improved story generation and marketing analysis
 5. Enhance the web interface with more interactive elements and real-time updates
+6. Implement data persistence to allow users to save and resume their projects

 Remember, this masterplan is a living document.
 We'll update it regularly as we make progress and as our goals evolve.
 Let's stay agile and adapt our plan as needed! 💪🚀